Ditch the can this holiday season. You can make and freeze Cranberry Sauce yourself for a delicious condiment to serve with all your festive meals.

 Cranberry sauce is typically a simmered concoction of fresh cranberries, water, and sugar.
 Some people add orange or lemon zest, ginger, or cinnamon.
 I like to use orange juice for some of the water.

 Cranberry sauce is great with cooked meats such as chicken, turkey, pork, or roast beef.
 The cool sauce is a tasty foil to the hot meat and trimmings.
-It’s a perfect budget Thanksgiving recipe since cranberries often go on sale.
+It’s a perfect budget Thanksgiving recipe since cranberries often go on sale near the big day.
 Cranberry sauce is also delicious on ice cream, oatmeal, or pancakes.

 Yes!
-This homemade cranberry sauce recipe is an ideal Thanksgiving Recipes to Make-Ahead and Freeze.
+This homemade cranberry sauce recipe is one of many Thanksgiving Recipes to Make-Ahead and Freeze.
 Cook the sauce according to the recipe instructions.
 Cool and chill before storing in the freezer.
 Be sure to label with with the recipe name and date so you can be sure to use it at the right time.

 Cranberry sauce is meant to be served cold, but warmed sauce would not be amiss on a bowl of vanilla ice cream.